After you've submitted the Party Registration Form, review the "Private Party Policy" and "Checklist for Hosts."

 Private party hosts are responsible for any public spaces that may be trashed due to their guests' actions.
 Students who host a private party are responsible for returning public access spaces around their suites to a pre-party condition within two hours of the party's close.
 A handout with advice and information about clean-up and cleaning equipment is available from the Building Manager's Office.

 Students must adhere to rules in the Handbook for Students, especially the section entitled "Policies Governing Residency in the Houses and Dormitories," as well as Harvard College 's policy regarding alcohol and drugs.

-Hosts of private parties (defined as gatherings of 20 or more) must fill out the Party Registration form, available in the Resident Dean's Office, and return it, legibly signed both by hosts and entryway tutors, to the Resident Dean's Office.
+Hosts of private parties must fill out the Party Registration form, available in the Resident Dean's Office, and return it, legibly signed both by hosts and entryway tutors, to the Resident Dean's Office.
 The Party Registration form is due before noon the day of the party (or noon on Friday for weekend parties).